opendocsg/slw-judgments-backfill/2011_SGCA_12/report.md

  (d) The Appellant did not have the financial resources to purchase 23 of the Packets, as he did not have sufficient cash or a real source of income, and, further, there was no evidence to support his claim that he could pay Ah Long in instalments.

 10     The Prosecution also submitted that the Judge was not wrong to have drawn an adverse inference against the Appellant due to his failure to disclose the defence of consumption in his long statements.
-In this regard, reference was made to the decision of this court in _Lim Lye Huat Benny v Public Prosecution_ [1995] 3 SLR(R) 689 (“ _Lim Lye Huat Benny_ ”).
+In this regard, reference was made to the decision of this court in _Lim Lye Huat Benny v Public Prosecution_ <span class="citation">[1995] 3 SLR(R) 689</span> (“ _Lim Lye Huat Benny_ ”).
 In that case, this court upheld the decision of the trial court to draw an adverse inference against the appellant due to his failure to

 mention his defence or the material aspects of it in his long statement.